-This is an information page about the Jacobs Wells Bath Centre.
+This is an information page about the Jacobs Wells Baths.

 The Baths are located at Jacobs Wells Rd, Hotwells, Bristol BS8 1DX – See Google Map.